Sign up below to learn about the next Epigenetics Boot Camp in NYC!

 Registration Fee: includes course material, breakfast, lunch, and refreshment breaks.
 Course material will be available to all students after the workshop.
 Lodging and transportation are not included.

-Cancellations: Cancellation notices must be received in writing by May 21, 2018 in order to receive a full refund.
+Cancellations: Cancellation notices must be received in writing one month prior to the workshop start date in order to receive a full refund.
 Due to workshop capacity, we regret that we are unable to refund fees for cancellations after these dates.
 Please email your cancellation notice to Columbia.EBC@gmail.com.

 Overall, I found the Epigenetics Boot Camp to be a very useful and comprehensive tool for learning basic principles surrounding DNA methylation analysis and interpretation.
 It provided a good foundation from which to build upon as I advance my knowledge in this field. - Postdoc at Emory University, 2017